Human Resource (HR) services contact details

 For longer term accommodation in Helsinki region the best options are either renting or purchasing an apartment or a house.
 In case you are planning to purchase an apartment we recommend you to contact your bank and/or estate agencies to gain professional assistance and advice.
 Here you'll find information on renting an apartment, rental rates, and how to find an apartment.

 Having social networks helps you feel at home!
 Aalto University organises many events and other possibilities for international staff and their families to meet and mingle and thus hopefully settle in smoothly.
-Some examples are Aalto Club and Experiencing Finland event.
-In addition, we have collected tips and links for you to find the most suitable information.
+Additionally, we have collected tips and links for you to find the most suitable information.